Dead Man’s Shoes first published by Movie Gazette, published 2005 (and slightly edited)

-Shane Meadows’ previous Once Upon a Time in the Midlands (2002) was, as its title would suggest, an attempt to transplant the American western onto English soil – but the hybrid which emerged was a disappointing romantic comedy that almost ruined the director’s reputation (carefully built upon the improvised do-it-yourself naturalism of his 1997 debut Twenty Four Seven and his 1999 follow-up A Room for Romeo Brass).
-His comeback Dead Man’s Shoes, with its combination of small-town retribution and the supernatural, is far more successful in importing the oater sensibilities of Clint Eastwood’s High Plains Drifter (1973) to the wild West Midlands, while bringing back from the dead the sort of hardman grittiness not seen since such seventies classics as Mike Hodges’ Get Carter (1971), Sam Peckinpah’s Straw Dogs (1971) and the Michael Winner’s Death Wish films.
+Shane Meadows’ previous Once Upon a Time in the Midlands (2002) was, as its title would suggest, an attempt to transplant the American western onto English soil – but the hybrid romantic comedy which emerged almost ruined the director’s reputation (carefully built upon the improvised do-it-yourself naturalism of his 1997 debut Twenty Four Seven and his 1999 follow-up A Room for Romeo Brass).
+His comeback Dead Man’s Shoes, with its combination of small-town retribution and the supernatural, is far more successful in importing the oater sensibilities of Clint Eastwood’s High Plains Drifter (1973) to the wild West Midlands, while bringing back from the dead the sort of hardman grittiness not seen since such seventies classics as Mike Hodges’ Get Carter (1971), Sam Peckinpah’s Straw Dogs (1971) and Michael Winner’s Death Wish films.

 After years of military service abroad, Richard (Paddy Considine) returns to his Midlands village with the sole purpose of avenging his younger, disabled brother Anthony (Toby Kebbell), who had been bullied and humiliated during Richard’s absence by the brutal Sonny (Gary Stretch) and his gang of drug dealers.
 Over the course of a few short days, as Anthony watches from the shadowy background, Richard first uses nocturnal pranks to unnerve the gang, before threatening them more directly (“I’m gonna fuckin’ hit you all”), and then finally executing them one by one in cold blood.
 Only Mark (Paul Hurstfield), husband, father-of-two, and the last target on the list, reveals the full monstrosity of Anthony’s treatment, and confronts Richard with his own monstrousness.